Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 Tips for Booking Flights in Argentina

-• BOOK DIRECT | I recommend always (not just in Argentina) booking direct with the airline whenever possible.
-If there is a cancellation or change and you need a refund, it’s better to be able to go straight to the airline.
-If you book with a third party they will always try to shift responsibility from one to the other, it can be a major headaches.
+- BOOK DIRECT | I recommend booking direct with the airline whenever possible.
+Airlines here are notorious for changing times and even the airport.
+If they change your flight and the change doesn’t work for you, they will change it back to a better time for free.
+This is easy to fix if you book direct (call or message them on the airline social platforms).
+If you book with a third party they will always try to shift responsibility from one to the other, it can be a major headache.

-• BE FLEXIBLE WITH DATES | If you want to book a direct flight to cities besides Buenos Aires (ej: Mendoza to Salta or Iguazu to Mendoza), be flexible on dates as direct flights may not operate 7 days a week.
-Check Google Flights or Skyscanner day by day to see when (and if) that route is available.
+- BE FLEXIBLE WITH DATES | If you want to book a direct flight to cities besides Buenos Aires (ej: Mendoza to Salta or Iguazu to Mendoza), be flexible on dates as direct flights may not operate 7 days a week.
+Check Google Flights or Skyscanner to check routes.
 Plan your itinerary accordingly.

-• BUENOS AIRES AIRPORTS | Ezeiza is the international airport about 40 minutes to an hour’s drive from the center.
-Aeroparque is the domestic airport, located right in Palermo.
+- BUENOS AIRES AIRPORTS | Ezeiza is the international airport about 40 minutes to an hour’s drive from the center (without traffic).
+Aeroparque is the domestic airport, located in Palermo.
 Take into account which is most convenient.

 Rental Cars & Road Trips in Argentina